serayuzgur/heartbeat/README.md

 ```

 ## API Reference
-### heartbeat-common
+### heartbeat-common [Developing]
 heartbeat-common is a minimalist Java common library for SBCs.
 It includes everyday, best-practice classes and methods for SBCs.
 [for more...](./heartbeat-common/README.md)
-### heartbeat-pin
+### heartbeat-pin [Developing]
 heartbeat-pin is a minimalist Java pin access layer for SBCs.
 [for more...](./heartbeat-pin/README.md)
-### heartbeat-network
+### heartbeat-network [Developing]
-heartbeat-network is a minimalist Java network access library for SBCs.
+heartbeat-network is a Java network access library for SBCs.
 It supports UDP, TCP, and HTTP/S protocols for easy usage.
 [for more...](./heartbeat-network/README.md)
-### heartbeat-log
+### heartbeat-log [Developing]
-heartbeat-log is a minimalist Java logging library for SBCs.
+heartbeat-log is a light-weight Java logging library for SBCs.
-It supports file, console, and monitor (node) appenders within a highly-optimized, small library.
+It's usage is very similar to log4j.
+Appenders and Log formatting wil be implemented later.
 [for more...](./heartbeat-log/README.md)
-### heartbeat-app
+### heartbeat-app [Waiting]
 heartbeat-app is a skeleton Java application for SBC's.
 It includes all heartbeat libraries with basic usage scenarios.
 [for more...](./heartbeat-app/README.md)